Podcast 9 February 2026

 Susan (18:37): I think once the fear has well resolved, well diminished, to the point where one can't think.
 One can move from only feeling to thinking.
 We've certainly found through the research that the next step needs to be finding the knowledge, finding the information, maybe reading round, maybe talking to other people who've had that experience, and, of course, remembering that nobody's experience is the same.
 So you can learn from others.
 But that may not be right for you looking inside yourself.
 And my guess is that at this point, Tyler was looking inside herself and finding mark.
 Mark's voice will still be clear in her mind, Mark's wishes, Mark's beliefs, Mark's values, we forefront, and how is she relating to that and relating to what she feels is right for her at this point, she probably is very unclear.
 Even after gathering information and gathering information, she's probably very unclear about what is right for her.
 So.
 So Talia next looks at well, alternative or traditional medicine, and she goes little further into finding out what she should do, what she wants to do, and what she needs to do.

-Talia (20:22): At the back of my mind, I kept thinking of the medical treatments that I was being offered, and that the thought of just like have have less done to your body, I just felt I don’t want the treatments I don’t, I don’t want this done, you know, I want, I want my body to be intact, yeah, and strong.
+Talia (20:22): At the back of my mind, I kept thinking of the medical treatments that I was being offered, and that the thought of just like have have less done to your body, I just felt I didn't want the treatments I didn't, I didn't want this done, you know, I want, I want my body to be intact, yeah, and strong.
 And I was, I was very tempted by the treatment that the naturopath had advised.
-But it was, it was so expensive, and I just couldn’t afford it.
+But it was, it was so expensive, and I just couldn't afford it.
 I remember reading a news story about an actress.
-She’d been diagnosed with the same breast cancer that I had, and she’s kind of just locked herself away and done all sorts of alternative therapies, and just rather than have chemo, and I was so envious of her, she, you know, she’s got all this wealth and the contacts to just go and do that.
-And I don’t, I was just so, so envious of her.
+She'd been diagnosed with the same breast cancer that I had, and she's kind of just locked herself away and done all sorts of alternative therapies, and just rather than have chemo, and I was so envious of her, she, you know, she's got all this wealth and the contacts to just go and do that.
+And I didn't, I was just so, so envious of her.
 And there was this other huge thing that part of me felt that I needed to go for alternative treatments, because otherwise I would be dishonoring mark not going down the alternative route felt just wrong.
 Somehow.
 I really wished I had mark there to advise me.

 Susan (22:11): I'm really hearing talia's need for, if you like, a guide in this and there's probably one end of the extreme, the need for a guide, and at the other end of the extreme, a need for not quite so many guides, because everybody is probably telling her what they would have done in the in the same situation, I'm also hearing mixed in with this, this wonderful human but why can't I have what other people have?
 Why can't this be sorted for me, like it is with this actress who's got all the money, this wonderful, very human envy coming through?